dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 > [!IMPORTANT]
 > If there's no _launchSettings.json_ (or launch profile), there are no bindings by default.

+For more information, see [.NET Aspire and launch profiles](launch-profiles.md).

 ## Ports and proxies